Abdullah-Melhem/Federated-Learning-for-healthcare/README.md

 download the dataset from this Kaggle repo. "https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data"
 This is the file name: heart_2022_no_nans.csv

+# running process:
+ - Download the repository and the requirement.txt file.
+ - go to the conf file and change the yamel file. [the dataset path, model_type_one_cluster, target_clt, etc.]
+ - then run the main file as is.
+ - you will see, the evaluation after each round.

 You can install the required dependencies using the following command: